awslabs/seed-farmer/docs/getting-started/quick-start.md

 ```

-The `deployment.yaml` contains the information necessary for SeedFarmer to AWS Sessions to access the AWS Accounts via the bootstrap roles, the paths to the definitions of the module(s) to deploy, and other deployment-specific information.
+The `deployment.yaml` contains the information necessary for Seed-Farmer to AWS Sessions to access the AWS Accounts via the bootstrap roles, the paths to the definitions of the module(s) to deploy, and other deployment-specific information.
 The provided `deployment.yaml` has a large, commented-out section for reference.
 In our use case, we do not need this, so we can replace it with the minimal information necessary.

 ```bash
 mv deployment.yaml deployment.orig